zizmorcore/zizmor/docs/audits.md

 When a `uses:` clause is not pinned by branch, tag, or SHA reference, GitHub Actions will use the latest commit on the referenced repository (or, in the case of Docker actions, the `:latest` tag).

+This can represent a (small) security risk, as it leaves the calling workflow at the mercy of the callee action's default branch.

 ### Remediation